scuzzydude/asimov/asimov.md

 What we value today is the king's gold -- Property and Assets.
 The goal is to convince the billionaires that it's not the king's gold that is valuable, but responsibility that is valuable.
 This isn't a hard sell.
 If they just craved property-wealth, they'd stay hidden out of sight, spend their money and keep their opinions to themselves.
 Few would strive to make the leap from millionaire to billionaires.
 What they crave is importance, or power.

 The gasoline on the fire of income inequality is that wealthy people have too much power and not enough responsibility.
 We love rich people.
 America has their own branch of royalty: the superrich and the famous for being famous which usually equates to rich people who were raised by rich people.
 Being wealthy isn't the problem.
 We have a problem when the rich exert their wealth as privileges the poor and working-class people don't have.
 The wealthy can influence the courts, the police, the political system, school admission and any social system we have in place.
 If you're rich enough, you can do whatever you want.
 That's the perception.
-Occasionally, usually around election time, we put a few billionaires in jail or publicly shame them, just to prove justice is blind.[^21] The perception that the rich can get away with anything has been around about as long as vanity.
+Occasionally, usually around election time, we put a few billionaires in jail or publicly shame them, just to prove justice is blind.[^21] The perception that the rich can get away with anything has been around as long as vanity.
 We can blame the rich, but they only get away with it because the rest of us are susceptible to greed as well.

 In this line of thinking, wealth equates to power, and we measure the power in terms of a currency.
 Forbes makes a list of the richest people and measures it in terms of dollars.